 Spank Spike Pedals: Long Term Review

-Spank released their Spike pedals back in 2011, filling the gap between budget brands such as Superstar Components and the nice but prohibitively expensive Point One Podium.
+Released in 2011, the Spank Spike Pedals filled the gap between budget brands such as Superstar Components and the nice but prohibitively expensive Point One Podium.
 The Spike Flat Pedal pushed the limits of Keith Bontragers famous quote, “Strong.
 Light.
 Cheap.
 Pick two.”

 When I first sat down to revisit my review on the Spike flats, I was stuck for words.
 “They just work”, I thought.
 I have ridden thick pedals, thin pedals, SPD and flats.
 Further to this I have worked on my own bikes, my wife’s bikes, my mother’s bikes and random friends’ bikes for years now.
 I’d like to think I know junk when I see it and quality when it proves the test of time (and abuse).
 To me, Spank Spike Flat Pedals are definitely the latter.

 My blue Spike flats survived the abuse of Whistler, Queenstown and Adelaide trails.
 While the first two places are blessed with plenty of groomed trails, there are plenty of rough trails options for those who go looking.
 In Adelaide you basically don’t have a choice – at best you will find rocks somewhere on your ride, but more likely you will be riding a trail littered with rocks for the entire descent.
 To me, rocky trails spells pedal abuse – if you can avoid smashing the pedal body to pieces, chances are your bearings will be toast before long.
 My Spike flats have survived this fate without any more than cosmetic damage despite a general lack of maintenance on my behalf.
 After two years the pedals suffered some superficial scratches and I only lost one pin from the pair, probably due to lack of maintenance.